zaus/forms-3rdparty-integration/readme.txt

 * Rewrote admin javascript to address style bug as reported on forum post ["fields on mapping maintenance screen misaligned"](http://wordpress.org/support/topic/fields-on-mapping-maintenance-screen-misaligned) and via direct contact.
 Really needed to be cleaned up anyway, I've learned more jQuery since then ;)
     * Dealt with weird issue where clicking a label also triggers its checkbox click
 * Other general ui fixes
+* More "verbose" endpoint-test script (headers, metadata as well as get/post)

 = 1.4.2 =